sunchipsster1/ConSpec/3DOrangeTree/README.md

 # ConSpec on the OrangeTree task

 ## Information
-This code is built on top of the basic PPO code was taken from the repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail
+This code is built on top of the basic PPO code taken from the repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail

 The 3D environments were built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is based on Unity.